 You will reach the Status and Tools page, which will look something like this.

-Let us discuss each of the tabs one by one.
+Let us discuss each of the tabs available here one by one.

-Let us head over to the tools section by clicking the Tools button from the available tabs.
+Let us head over to the Database Tools section by clicking the Database Tools button from the available tabs.

-You should reach the Tools section, which would look something like this.
+You should reach the Database Tools section, which would look something like this.

-Now that you understand that let us explain each of the options briefly.
+Now that you’ve understood, let us explain each of the options briefly.

-You already know that Rank Math includes a pretty powerful SEO analysis tool, and you can read all about it on its [dedicated KB page].
+You already know that Rank Math includes a pretty powerful SEO analysis tool, and you can read all about it on its dedicated KB.

 To keep track of your SEO improvements, some of your historical data is stored by Rank Math.
 If there arises a scenario where you wish to delete that information, you can do so by using this option.